projectfluent/dom-l10n-documentation/src/using-l10n-id.md

 # Using L10n ID

-This section assumes that you have followed the [Hello World](./tutorial.md) tutorial and that you have a working HTML page that localizes the following content.
+This section assumes that you have followed the tutorial up through the [Using FLuent](./using-fluent.md) section, and that you have a working HTML page that localizes the following content.
 > **_src/index.html_**
 > ```HTML
 > <!DOCTYPE html>